Lesbian: Kinsey Report

 The most extensive early study of female homosexuality was provided by the Institute for Sex Research, who published an in-depth report of the sexual experiences of American women in 1953.
-More than 8,000 women were interviewed by Alfred Kinsey and the staff of the Institute for Sex Research in a book titled Sexual Behavior in the Human Female, popularly known as part of the Kinsey Report.
-The Kinsey Report's dispassionate discussion of homosexuality as a form of human sexual behavior was revolutionary.
-Up to this study, only physicians and psychiatrists studied sexual behavior, and almost always the results were interpreted with a moral view.
+More than 8,000 women were interviewed by Alfred Kinsey and the staff of the Institute for Sex Research for Kinsey Reports.
+The reports' methodology was criticized during and after its publication.